ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 Examples are the number of raindrops hitting your roof in a short period of time, or the number of popcorn kernels that pop in your microwave in a small interval, or the number of people who arrive at a bank between 3:00 and 3:15.

 The Poisson distribution is a 1-parameter model, and the single parameter, $\lambda$, represents the expected number of event occurrences (usually in some unit time interval).
 The typical setup is to have some ground truth for how many events are expected to occur on average.
 For example, one could have measured over the past year the average number of people who walk into a bank in a 15 minute interval.
-Based on that average, and assuming that people's schedules are independent, one can assume that the number of people arriving at the bank in a SINGLE day is described by the Poisson distribution.
+Based on that average, and assuming that people's schedules are independent, one can assume that the number of people arriving at the bank in a given time interval is described by the Poisson distribution.

 One way to derive the poisson distribution is to think of a period of time T, during which we expect on average $\lambda$ events to occur, as consisting of many infinitesimal periods of time, $\delta t$.
-We assume that that the $\delta t$s are small enough such that only one event can occur in each time window.
-The question we are asking is, "How many total events occurred in time $T$" which, with these assumptions, becomes, "How many of the $\delta t$ events resulted in success?".
+We assume that that the $\delta t$s are small enough such that the probability of more than 1 event occurring in each window is vanishingly small.
+We can therefore model each window as a Bernouilli random variable with probability $\lambda \delta t / T$.
+The question we are asking is, "How many total events occurred in time $T$" which, with these assumptions, becomes, "How many of these individual bernouilli events resulted in success?".

 This is the equivalent of a binomial distribution where we have MANY individual coin flips, each with a very small probability of being heads.
-We overall expect $\lambda$ events in this period T, so the rate of occurrence of an event is $\lambda / T$.
-In each small period of time, the probability of an event occurring is $rate * \delta t = (\lambda / T) * (T/N) = \lambda / N$
+In each small period of time, the probability of an event occurring is $\lambda \delta t / T = \lambda (T/N) / T = \lambda / N$

 We therefore take the binomial equation  $binom(n | N, p)$ and make the replacements: